shivashp/react-codegen/README.md

 ### Init:
 This will install all the dependencies required for your project ( Redux, Redux-saga, Redux-logger, Redux-actions, React-redux, @reach/router).

 `react-codegen init`

 **Note:** *You need to have yarn installed for init to work*

 ### Usage:

 In your root folder of react project run `react-codegen`.
-Once you generate the first view and store configuration by selecting redux.
-Go to App.js and wrap routes with Redux Provider with proper store.
+Generate at least one view and one redux which will generate all the missing configurations then go to App.js and wrap routes with Redux Provider with proper store.

 ```javascript
 import React, { Component } from "react";